 Masks and Costumes

-The “Chhangvi”or the costume worn by the dancers are made of printed silk.
-The sleeves of dress are made extra-large in order to conceal the weapons used to kill the “Demon King”.
+The “Chhangvi” or the costume worn by the dancers are made of printed silk.
+The sleeves of the dress are made extra-large in order to conceal the weapons used to kill the “Demon King”.
 The dancers wear special cloth- covered shoes called ‘Takpas”, during the performance.

-The over-sized masks, with weird expressions and monstrous appearances,are made by the Lamas, by using wood, paper-mace and thin coat of plaster ans natural colors.
+The over-sized masks, with weird expressions and monstrous appearances, are made by the Lamas, by using wood, paper-mache and the thin coat of plaster and natural colors.
 The masks represent numerous and dreadful monsters, like dragons, devils, evil spirits and skeletons, which are believed to be waiting for the soul of the dead.